Dominica

 Zero Carbon Britain 2030

-June 2010 saw the opening of it's new facility WISE (Wales Institute for Sustainable Education) and the launch of a new website dedicated to pursuading both the general public and Britain's policy makers that a zero carbon Britain is both desirable and acheivable by the year 2030.
+June 2010 saw the opening of it's new facility WISE (Wales Institute for Sustainable Education) and the launch of a new website dedicated to persuading both the general public and Britain's policy makers that a zero carbon Britain is both desirable and achievable by the year 2030.

 link to Nature Island Destinations Nature Island Destinations has, since 1997, provided an island-wide information and booking service for Dominica's stay-over visitors - accommodation including private rentals, vehicle hire plus selected hikes and tours.